 Operations Management Committee (OMC)

-The energy consumption of Hines-managed buildings has been tracked from the earliest days of the company.
-Today, using a proprietary web-based application called ECOS, engineers input property information, certifications, monthly utilities cost and consumption totals, degree days and average occupancy.
-Automated analytics tools permit evaluation of data integrity and trends by property, by region or company-wide.
+Using a proprietary web-based application called ECOS, engineers input property information, certifications, monthly utilities cost and consumption totals, degree days and average occupancy.

-Comparison of Hines ENERGY STAR-labeled buildings to the national median6:
+Comparison of Hines ENERGY STAR-labeled Buildings to the National Median8

 savings per year